physrisk/website-source/articles/2014/v-gontis-triumph-penn-effect-europe.md

 World Bank data.
 Countries of Europe can be distributed into some regional groups as well; nevertheless, these groups are too small to determine specific trends of their scatter plots.
-Let us to exclude Luxemburg (center of international finance with very specific GDP structure), Bosnia and Herzegovina as well as Macedonia (very new countries in economic area of Europe) and Albania (the most closed economy) from the consideration.
+Let us to exclude Luxembourg (center of international finance with very specific GDP structure), Bosnia and Herzegovina as well as Macedonia (very new countries in economic area of Europe) and Albania (the most closed economy) from the consideration.
 In such set of countries we do consider